 - Twee Rivieren to Nossob the road was good and a Sedan car is ok.

 - Nossob to Mata Mata the road was very sandy, a French couple in a Polo got stuck in the sand a couple of times and had to be towed out.

 - Mata Mata to Twee Rivieren, road was good.

-Accommodation in the Kgalagadi
+Accommodation in the Kgalagadi Transfrontier Park

-Camping in The Kgalagadi
+Camping in The Kgalagadi Transfrontier Park

-The South African side of Kgalagadi
+Camping on the South African side of the Kgalagadi Tranfrontier Park

 We stayed in all three traditional camps, Tweerivieren, Nossop and Mata mata.
 These campsites are fenced so lions and other animals cannot pay you a visit at night.
 Accommodation here is available in self-catering chalets and there are campsites which is the cheapest option on the South African side.

 Twee rivieren Camp